observatorycontrolsystem/observatorycontrolsystem.github.io/index.md

 New versions of the projects will be released when there is new code available.
 Versioning of projects will follow the guidelines of [semantic versioning](https://semver.org/).
-In addition, detailed release notes will be provided on features, fixes, or breaking changes are part of the new release.
+In addition, detailed release notes will be provided on new features, fixes, or breaking changes.

 ### Documentation